-While this may seem like a stretch, rabid animals such as bats, raccoons, or even other domestic pets, have been known to enter houses, although rare.
-This could happen via an open door or window, chimney, or through a pet door.
-Protection for your indoor cat from rabies through vaccination is not only a good idea in these rare circumstances, it may also be required in your state or county.
+This may sound like a stretch, but it’s not as impossible as you may think.
+Bats, raccoons, rats, mice, or even other domestic pets can sometimes enter houses through an open door, window, or even a chimney.
+And, if they’re carrying an infectious disease or parasite, that puts your indoor cat at risk.
+The only way to keep your indoor cat protected is through a vaccination.
+In many cases, a rabies vaccine is required by law for all cats.
 VIP Petcare offers the PureVax rabies vaccine, which is specifically formulated for cats, and represents “best medicine” for cats in preventing the rabies virus.
 This vaccine is non-adjuvanted, meaning it contains less of the various agents believed to cause fibrosarcomas in cats.

 Sometimes, even you can pose a risk of infecting your indoor cat!
 Certain viruses or parasites can be transmitted via your hands, clothes, or shoes, which means you may infect your indoor cat without even knowing.

 Furthermore, the truth is that all cats are at risk for parasites from exposure to soil.
 When cats, dogs, and other animals defecate, they can leave behind microscopic eggs from worms.
 These eggs are tiny and can lay dormant for long periods of time, allowing them to be picked up on the fur of another animal, so even an indoor cat could get microscopic eggs in its fur by walking in the yard or touching soil from a plant.
 When cats groom themselves, they swallow these tiny eggs and worms develop in the GI system.
 Sometimes, these worms can even infect people!